ubidots/ubidots-particle/README.md

 # ubidots-particle
-An Ubidots library for the Particle Core.
+A Ubidots library for the Particle Core.

 ## A Quick Look...
-A quick example of how to use the library follows:

 To use the library you will need: